kodeman14/cultos_takehome/readme.md

 ## Future Ideas
 - implement rewards system (work in progress)
-- loading spinner and skeleton structure
+- skeleton structure for delay in data display
 - archiving activity (older than 6 months)
 - profanity filter for modal description